 While exact employment numbers are difficult to obtain, all WSU graduates can find employment either in fire, EMS or police agencies.
-Additionally, students have found employment in medical facilities or have progressed into nursing, physician assistant or medical school.
+Additionally, students have found employment in medical facilities or have pursued additional education in nursing, as physician assistants, or medical school.
 Employment opportunities abound for any WSU graduate willing to move away from the I-15 (Wasatch Front - Salt Lake City) corridor.

 Licensure & Certification Requirements